snowdrop/istio-distributed-tracing-example/README.md

 ## Prerequisites

 - Minishift running an Openshift 3.7 cluster
-- Istio installed on the aforementioned cluster.
+- Istio 0.6.0 (without auth enabled )installed on the aforementioned cluster.
-To install Istio (versions `0.4.0` and `0.6.0` have been tested and work) simply follow one of the following docs:
+To install Istio simply follow one of the following docs:
     * https://istio.io/docs/setup/kubernetes/quick-start.html
     * https://istio.io/docs/setup/kubernetes/ansible-install.html
 - Login to the cluster with the admin user